toolness/teeny-quiz-fun/README.md

   answers section of the HTML.
 The related `<div>` will then be shown to the user.

+* Additionally, the page may optionally define a global variable called `DEBUG`.
+If this value is truthy, then a debug panel will be shown in the answer stage that displays the pretty-printed JSON serialization of the *response* argument that was passed to `getAnswerId`.

 For a simple example that incorporates these requirements, see `index.html`.